Corgi Toys: 1970s

 The releases of film and television related models continued into the seventies, and included more James Bond models.
 In June 1970, the 1912 Rolls-Royce Silver Ghost from the Corgi Classics range was reissued, but updated with psychedelic paintwork and featuring figures of the group from the animated series The Hardy Boys, another American television show which was unknown in Britain.
 This time the model failed to sell, making it extremely rare today.
 A Ford Mustang Mach 1 (391) and the "Moon Buggy" (802) from the film Diamonds Are Forever were issued in 1972, and the Lotus Esprit (269) in 'underwater' mode from The Spy Who Loved Me in 1977.

 A rocket-firing 'Stromberg' Bell JetRanger helicopter (926) from the same film was added in 1978.
 The Space Shuttle (649) from the Bond movie Moonraker appeared in 1979 along with a 'Drax' JetRanger helicopter (930) from the same film.
 A Citroën 2CV which James Bond drove in the film For Your Eyes Only was issued in 1981.

 As the decade progressed some of the film and television related models became less authentic due to the lack of expensive licensing deals, and more a product of the imagination of the Corgi design team.
 In 1973 'Dick Dastardly's' Car (809) was issued featuring models of the characters 'Dick Dastardly' and his sidekick 'Muttley' from the children's television program Wacky Races.
-However, this Corgi offering was a toy-like race car from the 'Qualitoys' range, and was a far cry from the famous "00-zero" car that 'Dick Dastardly' drove in the cartoon series.
+However, this Corgi offering was a toy-like race car from the 'Comics' range, and was a far cry from the famous "00-zero" car that 'Dick Dastardly' drove in the cartoon series.